vortexntnu/software-learning-period/README.md

 If you created your package and listed roscpp as a dependency, then an include folder was also created.
 Inside this folder there is another folder with the same name as your package.
 Here you can create you header file.
-In order to link your header file to your .cpp file (which should be located in the src folder), you need to make some changes to CMakeLists.txt.
+In order to link your header file to your .cpp file (which should be located in the src folder) and make your .cpp file an executable you need to make some changes to CMakeLists.txt.

 There are several lines you need to uncomment in CMakeLists.txt: